kotuku-aero/diy-efis/README.md

 https://www.facebook.com/diyefis/

-We are working actively on ALPHA_1 which is now the default branch of the repository.

-The repository branch RELEASE_2016 holds the complete designs as of 2016.

-** Hardware Designs **
-All diy-efis hardware devices are based on a common hardware family, the dsPIC33EP series from Microchip.
-These devices are programmed in C and have the core I/O functions needed by the CANFly systems.
-There is a common operating system and I/O drivers for most peripherals.
-These reference designs are located under the library called reference and can be used to base your own hardware designs on.
-All diy-efis hardware designs are open source and are provided in Eagle PCB format.
-They are designed to be very low cost 2 sided PCB's that can be hand assembled by a enthusiest.
-Kotuku Aerospace will sell boards, partial kits, full kits or assembled hardware based on these designs.

 diy-efis is managed by Kotuku Aerospace and forms the basis of all hardware designs provided by them.
 The Kotuku designs are all 32bit embedded solutions and embed the latest code.